Xunnamius/black-flag/README.md

   causes all sorts of runtime insanity, especially if the commands also have aliases.

-  Black Flag addresses this by taking measure to prevent you from shooting yourself in the foot.
+  Black Flag addresses prevents you from shooting yourself in the foot with this.
 Specifically: Black Flag will throw if you attempt to add a command with a name or alias that conflicts with an existing command's name or alias.

 - Unfortunately, yargs\@17.7.2 [doesn't really support][37] calling
   `yargs::parse` or `yargs::parseAsync` [multiple times on the same